ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 solc --abi ./contracts/interfaces/IHelloWorld.sol -o ./abis
 ```

-This won't work with PrecompilEVM as we import contracts from `@avalabs/subnet-evm-contracts` package.
+This won't work with Precompile-EVM as we import contracts from `@avalabs/subnet-evm-contracts` package.
-In order to generate the ABI in PrecompilEVM we need to include the `node_modules` folder to find
+In order to generate the ABI in Precompile-EVM we need to include the `node_modules` folder to find
 imported contracts with following command:

 ```shell